Calgary Herald, “Court challenge expected after Alberta details changes to transgender care” quoting Asper Centre Executive Director Cheryl Milne

 La Presse: Executive Director Cheryl Milne comments on Prime Minister of Canada v.
 Omar Khadr.

 CTV News: Executive Director Cheryl Milne comments on the arguments in the Supreme Court of Canada in Prime Minister of Canada v.
 Omar Khadr.

 The Toronto Star: Executive Director Cheryl Milne comments on the Asper Centre’s brief on the practice of conducting background checks of potential jurors in criminal trials.

-The Toronto Star: Executive Director Cheryl Milne comments on R. v.
-D.B. and Advisory Group Member Prof. Kent Roach comments on Charkaoui case in The Star article on Osgoode Charter Conference.
+The Toronto Star: Executive Director Cheryl Milne comments on R v.
+D.B. and Advisory Group Member Professor Kent Roach comments on Charkaoui v.
+Canada at the Osgoode Charter Conference.

-law.com International News: Q&A: Inside Canada’s Unprecedented Suspension of Parliament, interview with Advisory Group Member, Prof. Lorraine Weinrib.
+The National Law Journal: Q&A: Inside Canada’s Unprecedented Suspension of Parliament, interview with Advisory Group Member, Professor Lorraine Weinrib.